yaronf/I-D/STAR/draft-ietf-acme-star.md

 : Domain Name Owner, a type of IdO whose identifier is a domain name.

 STAR
-: Short-Term, Automatically Renewed X.509 certificates.
+: Short-Term and Automatically Renewed X.509 certificates.

 NDC
 : Name Delegation Client, an entity to which the identifier owned by the IdO is delegated for a limited time.
 Examples include a CDN edge cache, a cloud provider's load balancer or Web Application Firewall (WAF).

 ## Conventions used in this document

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in {{RFC2119}}.
+{::boilerplate bcp14}

 # Protocol Flow